 The process of applying to law school is fairly well defined.
 The major you should pursue as an undergraduate planning on going to law school is not.
-The History and Government Department offers several quality routes that will prepare you well for law school.
+The Department of History and Government offers two quality routes that will prepare you well for law school.

 - We do offer a Pre-Law program.
 This program includes coursework that is designed to prepare you well for both the Law School Admission Test (LSAT) as well as for the rigors of law school itself.
-It includes coursework in Accounting, History, Jurisprudence, Logic, Political Thought, and Writing.
-It is a wonderful degree for preparing for law school because it focuses on the skills that are necessary for success there such as critical thinking, information management, research, and writing.
-It does have one drawback, however, and that is if someone who graduates with this degree changes their mind about law school, they are left with a Pre-Law degree.
+It includes coursework in accounting, history, jurisprudence, logic, political thought, and writing.
+It is a wonderful degree for preparing for law school because it focuses on the skills that are necessary for success there, such as critical thinking, information management, research, and writing.
+It does have one drawback, however: If you graduate with this degree and then change your mind about law school, you are left with a Pre-Law degree.

 - First, some law schools are looking for a broader educational background or a liberal arts degree from their applicants.
-They want well educated and well-rounded law applicants that come to law school prepared for the work they will due there.
+They want well-educated and well-rounded law applicants that come to law school prepared for the work they will do there.